|Black Raspberry Vanilla & Pink Sugar. Yum!|

 I cleaned up my soapmaking equipment afterwards, then laid down for an attempted nap.
 Instead I ended up watching soap videos and reading soapy blogs.
 I've got soap on the brain, guys.
 There's no cure except to make more soap!
 Tomorrow, though.
 It was too late at that point to make anything and I have not frozen any more goats milk soap.
 I'm waiting on my Brambleberry order which has a rescheduled delivery date of tomorrow!!
 YAY!!

 After that I got ready for bed and sat down to type up this post.
-While that was happening, Michael got in touch with me and told me he wanted to video call so I could take a look at the properties he was looking at with the liasons.
+While that was happening, M got in touch with me and told me he wanted to video call so I could take a look at the properties he was looking at with the realty liasons.
 It was so cool being able to see what he was seeing in real time.
 Mom and Dad looked at a few of the properties as well, and Dad was impressed!
 That makes me happy; he's hard to impress in the housing department.

 Overall I spent about two hours looking with him and chitchatting with him and the two lovely ladies who drove us around and answered any questions we had about the housing, culture, transportation... really anything.
 When I finally get over there we're all supposed to go to a local drink shop that's pretty popular.
 I'm so excited!

-So right now Michael is working out some final details with the realtor and I'm absolutely exhausted.
+So right now M is working out some final details with the realtor and I'm absolutely exhausted.
 I'm going to finish this up and lay in bed and message him until I either fall asleep or he finishes up with housing.
 This last bit of the day really pumped me up but also drained the last of my energy.
 I was wanting to get up early again tomorrow but I'm not sure if that's going to happen now. :) Totally worth it!

 Do you enjoy house hunting?
 I've always enjoyed looking at properties even before it was for myself; when my parents were looking to move a few years back I loved looking at all of the land and houses they were looking into buying.